-Per the GFGS, your water is tested for a wide variety of parameters.
-Results must remain below the regulatory limit to be in compliance.
+Per the GFGS, your water is tested for a wide variety of parameters that must remain below the regulatory limit.
 This limit, called the maximum contaminant level (MCL) establishes the regulatory criteria to protect human health.
 If a level exceeds the MCL, it is a violation.
 PHCE consistently reports our water complies with the GFGS water quality criteria for the drinking water parameters evaluated each fiscal year.

-The results listed in Tables 2-9 were the only substances detected by laboratory analyses, although testing included many other parameters.
+The contaminants listed in Tables 2-8 were the only substances detected, although testing included many other parameters.
 This allows an easy comparison of the impurities detected to the MCL.
-The reporting period for this report is October 1, 2019 to September 30, 2020; however, not all parameters require annual monitoring per the GFGS.
+The reporting period for this report is October 1, 2018 to September 30, 2019; however, not all parameters require annual monitoring per the GFGS.
 In those cases, the tables list the results and dates of the most recent testing.